BV-BRC/BV-BRC-Docs/docroot/tutorial/docking/docking.md

 9. The SMILES column displays the raw SMILE string.
 SMILE stands for the “Simplified Molecular Input Line Entry System,” which is used to translate a chemical's three-dimensional structure into a string of symbols that is easily understood by computer software.

 ### Interacting with the Structure Viewer
 The **protein ligand viewer** is based on Mol* (/'mol-star/) which  There are many features in the  viewer.
 This document will cover a few key features but explore all the features available.
-The Structure Tools panel is open on the right hand side.
+The Structure Tools panel is open on the right-hand side.
 The first line is the .PDB protein ligand file.
 The naming convention is protein name followed by ranking and confidence level according to diff dock.

 1. At any table in the report click the "Structure" hyperlink to open a new tab and show the protein ligand docking configuration in our protein viewer.